slatedb/slatedb/rfcs/0004-checkpoints.md

 Checkpoints can be created using the `create_checkpoint` API, the `create-checkpoint` CLI command, or by the writer/reader clients as part of their normal operations (see below sections).

-Checkpoints can be taken form the current manifest, or from an existing checkpoint.
+Checkpoints can be taken from the current manifest, or from an existing checkpoint.
 Checkpoints cannot be created from arbitrary manifest versions.

 Generally to take a checkpoint from the current manifest, the client runs a procedure that looks like the following: